 Kaja completed her PhD at Macquarie University and Université Paris-Saclay, where she investigated multimodal communication and individual recognition between Australian sea lion mothers and pups.
 Prior to that she also led and took part in various projects, highlights of which include looking at the effects of an epizootic on pilot whale survival, modelling seasonal and annual survival rates of reed warblers, investigating activity budgets of Cape fur seals as well as habitat preferences of forest-dwelling bats.

-Even Yee Man Leung- PhD candidate
+Even Yee Man Leung- PhD student

 Even recently obtained a BSc degree from the University of Hong Kong, majoring in Ecology & Biodiversity.
 Her undergraduate studies gave her many opportunities to explore different fields within ecology.
 In her final year project, she worked on the chloroplast genome degradation of a fully-mycoheterotrophic (fully non-photosynthetic, gaining nutrients from its symbiotic fungal partner) plant, Thismia hongkongensis.
 She wishes to contribute more in generating knowledge, not just to the academia, but also to society as a conservation biologist.